LevanVans/simpleForum/README.md

 Static Files

+Messages.error will be displayed if user's password will be incorrect

 '''

 P.S.
 My project does not contains too much Front-end skills , because I am concerned on Back end